-Select ‘new profile’ from the drop-down list, give the Name you want and select the connection type you need.
+Select “new profile” from the drop-down menu.
+Name it how you want and select the appropriate connection type.

 We are creating ‘Microsoft SQL Server’ connection type here as an example.

 Enter the driver, server, user id, password and database details, and click SAVE.

-Note: You won't be able to save the profile successfully if you don't have Microsoft ODBC driver is not installed on your machine.
+Note: You will not be able to save the profile successfully if the Microsoft ODBC driver is not installed on your machine.

 Connect SyncSpider local with SyncSpider cloud platform